 3) Familiarise yourself with the work exhibited on StateoftheART and our selling prices.
 This will give you an idea of our criteria.

 4) We are looking for high quality work in all disciplines and mediums.

-5) We do not accept Fantasy Painting, Sunday Painting, Glamour Art, Manga, Amateur Art, or Commercial Art.
+7) We do not accept Fantasy Painting, Sunday Painting, Glamour Art, Manga, Amateur Art, or Commercial Art.

 APPLY NOW Download the application form, fill in your details then email to email@example.com